James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1932 Lectures in March on the George Inness exhibition at the Grand Rapids Art Gallery.

-Glen Haven, Michigan.
-Exhibits thirty-five pictures at the Grand Rapids Art Gallery in November,
+Haven, Michigan.
+Exhibits thirty-five pictures at the Grand Rapids Art Gallery in November, including Portrait

-E. Waters (Private Collection), depicting a longtime patron, and Atlantic Surge (location
+(Private Collection), depicting a longtime patron, and Atlantic Surge (location unknown),

-On December 6, Alten speaks to the Grand Rapids Furniture Designers Association oil the modern movement
+6, Alten speaks to the Grand Rapids Furniture Designers Association oil the modern movement in art.

 1933 In May, Alten wins first prize for his Portrait of Patricia Moore